 For women who have health insurance and do not live below the poverty line, their private doctor/nurse practitioner will be the most likely provider for breast cancer screening.
-However, what happens to women who are in need of screening or diagnostic testing for breast cancer who don't have insurance or the funds to afford the tests?
+However, what happens to women who are at or below 200% of the federal poverty level and uninsured, and are in need of screening or diagnostic testing for breast cancer?